mattjaybe/SillyTavern-EchoText/README.md

 <summary><strong>🧠 Memory System</strong></summary>
 <br>

-When something meaningful happens in conversation — a shared joke, a confession, a detail you want the character to carry forward — you can **highlight it** and save it as a Memory.
+When you share something meaningful in conversation — a shared joke, a confession, a detail you want the character to carry forward — you can **highlight it** and save it as a Memory.
 EchoText will weave it back into future conversations organically.

 Memories are organized into categories: